GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - 1 RoboTorq = 1 kWh of ideal robot brain + muscle
 - 3600 TokenTorqs = 1 full hour of work = 1 RoboTorq
 - You own a tiny slice of every RoboTorq minted during your lifetime... until you spend it.

+RoboTorq, TokenTorq, Tokens, Torq...
+There's been a lot of new terms so far.
+Let's review.

 ---